mrdevil786/ASAutoClicker/README.md

 4. Press the "Start" button or use the global hotkey (Ctrl+Shift+A) to start clicking
 5. Press the same hotkey (Ctrl+Shift+A) to stop clicking
 6. The application can be minimized to the system tray
-7. Right-click the tray icon to exit the application
+7. Right-click the tray icon to show the application or exit it

 ## Build Requirements